sts10/recall_old/README.md

 ## Version 0.1.1

-Modifies grep search to only match methods if the user begins his or her query with a period.
-Also, only matches whole words or methods (so a search for '.to_s' no longer returns uses of '.to_sym', for example).
+Modifies grep search to match only methods if the user begins his or her query with a period.
+Also, only matches whole words or whole methods (so a search for '.to_s' no longer returns uses of '.to_sym', for example).

 ## Installation
 1. Clone down this repo.